jxaaa/site/_pages/example.md

 ---
-title: This is my example title
-language: en
+title: About the SDGs
-permalink: my-example-page/
+permalink: /about/
 layout: page
+toc: true
 ---
+## First heading
-This is my page content.
+This is my About page content